Elastic and inelastic $J/\psi$ photoproduction in $p$-$p$ collisions at LHC energies: the feature of Weizs\"{a}cker-Williams approximation: Exact treatment

-where the helicities $\lambda=\pm1$ and $0$ denote the transverse and longitudinal polarizations of the photon.
-Considering the different photon emission mechanisms, the elastic $J/\psi$ photoproduction should be divided into the elastic-coherent (el-coh.) and elastic-incoherent (el-incoh.) processes.
-In the elastic-coherent process, virtual photon radiated coherently by the whole incident proton interacts with the another incident proton, and proton remains intact after scattering.
-The cross section of $J/\psi$ produced by this channel is
+Considering the different photon emission mechanisms, the elastic process has to further divide into the elastic-coherent and elastic-incoherent processes.
+For elastic-coherent process, virtual photon is radiated coherently by the whole incident proton, and then interacts with the another incident proton which remains intact after scattering.
+The corresponding cross section can be derived directly from Eqs. (\ref{dabTL.Q2}) and (\ref{dcsTL}), where both the projectile and target are the proton: $m_{\alpha}=m_{\beta}=m_{p}$.